onejeuu/sc-file/docs/source/faq.rst

 ❤️ Support
 ----------------------------------------

-If this tool has been useful, you can support its development by donation: NOWPayments_.
+If this tool has been useful, you can support its development by donation: NOWPayments_, CloudTips_.